- HR Management

 For small business owners, HR can seem a scary prospect.
-You’re likely keen to get the basics sorted, but when you’ve got limited time and money to deal with aspects such as employing new workers, onboarding them effectively and setting up payroll, it may seem easier to let them fall by the wayside.
+You’re likely keen to get the foundations sorted, but when you’ve got limited time and money to deal with all the HR basics such as recruitment, onboarding and setting up payroll, it may seem easier to let them fall by the wayside.

-We’ve put together a list of five basic HR processes that are the cornerstones of a healthy HR system.
-Once you’ve checked them off, you’ll be well on your way to business success.
+We’ve put together a list of five HR basics and processes that are the cornerstones of a healthy HR system.
+Once you’ve checked them off, you’ll be well on your way to small business success.

 For your business to grow in a healthy and sustainable way, you need to hire a strong team of ambitious, capable and talented employees.
 Having a supportive group around you who want to help make the business the best it can be is crucial for boosting performance and creating a great company culture.